Avengers Arena

 Avengers Arena is a comic book series published by Marvel Comics that debuted in December 2012 as part of the Marvel NOW! relaunch.
 The series shows 16 young heroes from the Marvel Universe and pit them against each other in a kill-or-be-killed, reality-show-like scenario in Murderworld run by Arcade.
-The series ended with issue 18 and was followed by a sequel titled Avengers Undercover that dealt with the survivors infiltrating the Shadow Council's Masters of Evil.
+The series ended with issue 18, and was followed by a sequel titled Avengers Undercover, in which the surviving characters infiltrate the Masters of Evil.

 Publication history

-In September 2012, Marvel Comics announced that Avengers Arena would debut, with a December 2012 cover date, by the creative team of Dennis Hopeless and Kev Walker.
+In September 2012, Marvel Comics announced that Avengers Arena would debut with a December 2012 cover date, by the creative team of Dennis Hopeless and Kev Walker.
 The series ran 18 issues, and was followed by a sequel series, Avengers Undercover.

 The comic has a battle royale theme, notably inspired by the Japanese novel/manga/film Battle Royale and the American young adult dystopian novel/film series The Hunger Games.

 Plot

 Sixteen teenage superheroes are abducted by supervillain Arcade, brought to his latest version of Murderworld, and forced to fight to the death for Arcade's enjoyment.

-As the games begin, Red Raven tries to escape from the area only for her to be killed when an invisible force field breaks her neck and causes her to crash to the ground.
+As the games begin, Red Raven tries to escape from the arena, only for her to be killed when an invisible force field breaks her neck.
 Rebecca Ryker faces off against Hazmat and then fights Cammi soon after.
 Cammi gives her the nickname Death Locket.
-Throughout the first day, Death Locket remembers the past events that led to her origins.
+Throughout the first day, Death Locket remembers the past events that led to her being transformed into a cyborg.

 As the young heroes sleep for the night, they are stalked by an unidentified cybernetic creature.

 After several days pass, Arcade shuts off the food supply and makes the weather conditions hazardous in Murderworld, but notes there are safe zones at the edge of each quadrant for the competitors to rest, as well as food and medicine in Quadrant 2.
 Reptil is injured by an explosion.
-Hazmat and X-23 take him to the quadrant 2 to get medical supplies for Reptil's burns.
-Nara, Anachronism, and Bloodstone discover that Apex is manipulating Death Locket and Kid Briton to her own ends.
+Hazmat and X-23 take him to Quadrant 2 to get medical supplies for Reptil's burns.
+Nara, Anachronism, and Cullen Bloodstone discover that Apex is manipulating Death Locket and Kid Briton to her own ends.
 The trio is then teleported by Arcade to the supply cache at Quadrant 2 just as Apex, Death Locket, and Kid Briton arrive.
 The heroes begin fighting among themselves.

-Juston Seyfert is revealed to have survived the attack from the cybernetic creature, but is now paralyzed below the waist due to the injuries sustained when the Sentinel crashed.
-Distraught at the loss of his best friend, Juston salvages the remains of the Sentinel and creates a suit of battle armor which he uses to attack Death Locket.
-After being injured by Apex, Nico sacrifices herself by staying behind in order to get some of the other survivors to safety.
-She is killed by Chase and Juston Seyfert's Sentinel (both of whom were under Apex's control).
+Juston Seyfert is revealed to have survived the attack from the cybernetic creature, but is paralyzed below the waist due to the injuries sustained when his Sentinel crashed.
+Distraught at the loss of the Sentinel, Juston salvages its remains and creates a suit of battle armor which he uses to attack Death Locket.
+After being injured by Apex, Nico Minoru sacrifices herself by staying behind to get the survivors to safety.
+She is killed by Chase Stein and Juston Seyfert's Sentinel, both of whom are under Apex's control.